-Javeed Siddiqui, MD, MPH, a pioneer in the clinical application of telemedicine to infectious diseases, is the recipient of IDSA’s 2018 Clinical Practice Innovation Award.
-This award recognizes members who devote the majority of their time to patient care and have, within the last five years, significantly advanced the clinical practice of infectious diseases by making innovations in clinical practice design or management, or by fostering change to better recognize the value of infectious diseases practice.
+Raghavendra Tirupathi, M.D., who has pioneered a model for a successful rural infectious diseases practice, is the recipient of IDSA’s 2020 Clinical Practice Innovation Award.
+This award recognizes members who devote the majority of their time to patient care and who have significantly advanced the clinical practice of infectious diseases within the last five years through innovation in clinical practice design or management, or advocacy on behalf of IDSA that fosters change to better recognize the value of infectious diseases practice.

 Past Clinical Practice Innovation Award Winners